odoo/documentation/db_management/documentation.rst

   been removed or if one of your business flow was broken because we *do not know how you work* and therefore cannot validate these kinds of operations.

-* **Odoo Apps have dependencies**: this means that you may need to install modules that you do not actively use to access some features of Odoo you might need.
+* **Twenty20 Apps have dependencies**: this means that you may need to install modules that you do not actively use to access some features of Twenty20 you might need.
 For example, the Website Builder app is needed to be able to show your customer their Quotes in a web page.
 Even though you might not need or use the Website itself, it is needed for the Online